ThierrySans/CSCD27/index.md

 Electronic copy must be submitted for all assignments, except where explicitly listed as optional for an assignment component.
 For assignment written work (non-programming), you may submit your document in PDF only.

-No late submissions will be accepted for any course work, and no make-up assignments will be provided for missed/poorly completed work.
+No late submissions will be accepted for any course work, and no make-up assignments (including quizzes) will be provided for missed/poorly completed work.
 It is your responsibility to ensure that all work is completed on time and to the best of your ability.

 If an emergency arises that prevents you from being able to complete any piece of work, or attend an exam, contact one of the instructors immediately.
 You will need to have a properly completed Illness Verification Form signed by a registered doctor in order to be given special consideration.